OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - Check application data directory for log files.
 - Gather system messages and logs and analyze for any sensitive data.

-Any logging statements should be removed from the production release unless deemed necessary to the application as these may leak sensitive application data.
+As a general recommendation to avoid potential sensitive application data leakage, logging statements should be removed from production releases unless deemed necessary to the application or explicitly identified as safe, e.g. as a result of a security audit.

 ### Static Analysis